-I have held visiting positions at Sciences Po Lille, The University of Adelaide, and The University of Wisconsin.
+I have held short-term visiting positions at Sciences Po Lille and The University of Wisconsin.
 In 2014 I was awarded a six-month residential Fellowship at the Rachel Carson Center (RCC) for Environment and Society at Ludwig Maximilians University in Munich.
 In 2018 I was invited to sit for a three year term on the Academic Board of the RCC.

 I have been invited to give plenary and keynote lectures at a range of international conferences and public events, including: openning keynote at the 'Sustainable Consumption and Social Justice in an Urbanizing World' annual international conference of SCORAI (Northeastern University, Boston [virtual], 2020); 'Sustainable Development in a Contested World' (ECPR General Conference, University of Wroclaw 2019), 'Environmental Justice 2017: Looking Back, Looking Forward' (Univerity of Sydney 2017) the UK Women's Environmental Network Annual Forum (London 2018) and the Annual Conference of the Canadian Association of Women’s and Gender Studies/Researches Féministes (University of Calgary, 2016).